|Study location||Estonia, Tallinn/Tartu|

 By 2030, the world’s energy needs are expected to be 50% greater than today.
 Nowadays, much of this energy comes from non-renewable sources, such as fossil fuels: coal, oil and gas.
 These fuels are being used at a rate faster than they are produced and may be unavailable for future generations.
 At the same time, there is a need for a 25% reduction in greenhouse gas emissions by 2050 to avoid serious changes in the Earth’s climate system.

 In 2009 in cooperation with University of Tartu, TalTech launched a joint master programme Materials and Processes for Sustainable Energetics (programme code: KAYM) which teaches different sustainable energy methods.
-In 2017 the KAYM program has been fully updated and renovated taking into account new directions in sustainable energy technologies and job market needs.
+In 2017 the KAYM programme has been fully updated and renovated taking into account new directions in sustainable energy technologies and job market needs.

 The curriculum provides education in alternative energy materials science and engineering with a strong technology component with specialisations on either materials or processes in sustainable energetics.
 The goal of this programme is to educate specialists who are able to design, develop and improve materials for use in sustainable energy systems.